baydroid/MetriMask_mobile/README.md

 #### STEP 6)

-Follow the instructions here
+Follow the instructions here on editing babel.config.js to complete the installation of react-native-reanimated.

     https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/

-to complete the installation of react-native-reanimated.
 The project does use proguard, so android/app/proguard-rules.pro must be edited, as well as babel.config.js.

+Also add the plugin @babel/plugin-proposal-private-methods to babel.config.js, with the loose option set to true.
+Be careful to make sure that react-native-reanimated/plugin comes last in the plugin array.
+Assuming there aren't any other plugins at the end of the editing babel.config.js should look something like this:

+    module.exports = {
+      presets: ["module:metro-react-native-babel-preset"],
+      plugins: [["@babel/plugin-proposal-private-methods", { "loose": true }], "react-native-reanimated/plugin"]
+    };

 #### STEP 7)